We’ve updated and verified all of the prices and policies as of 2019.

 - If we purchase additional tickets/flights after leaving on trip, these are not eligible for trip cancellation/baggage insurance.

-- Adventure activities like scuba diving are covered.
+- Many adventure activities are covered.
 There were some exceptions, including ultralight flights and paid sports activities, I believe, but they didn’t apply to us.

 - Like all the other policies we looked at, we were required to have valid provincial health insurance for the entire duration of our trip.